hodsong/25_3/model_card.md

 **Input:** Describe the inputs of your model

 **Output:** Describe the output(s) of your model

 **Model Architecture:** Describe the model architecture you’ve used

+The selected baseline model is the Random Forest Regressor.

 ## Performance